+"ALLOW" An action of "ALLOW" means the request should be automatically executed, although constraints in the subject policy might alter the properties with which the subject is created, or the changes made to existing subject properties, relative to what was originally requested.

+constraints.

-- "ALLOW" An action of "ALLOW" means the request should be automatically executed, although constraints in the subject policy might alter the properties with which the subject is created, or the changes made to existing subject properties, relative to what was originally requested. - "DENY" An action of "DENY" means the creation or modification request should be automatically denied.
-(Note that, for a modification request for an existing subject, this situation should raise an alert to U-Administrators since the existing subject could not have been created under current policies.) - "REVIEW" An action of "REVIEW" means the request and all attendant information should be forwarded to a U-Administrator who will render a determination as to whether the creation or modification request will be allowed (possibly in modified form) or denied.
-When modifying the parameters of the request, the U-Administrator is not bound by any constraints.
+"DENY" An action of "DENY" means the creation or modification request should be automatically denied.
+(Note that, for a modification request for an existing subject, this situation should raise an alert to U-Administrators since the existing subject could not have been created under current policies.)

+"REVIEW" An action of "REVIEW" means the request and all attendant information should be forwarded to a U-Administrator who will render a determination as to whether the creation or modification request will be allowed (possibly in modified form) or denied.
+When modifying the parameters of the request, the U-Administrator is not bound by any limits of key properties of a U-Subject that might be limited by the policy during subject creation or modification.
+There are multiple defined fields within a constraints block:

 The subject policy may have a "constraints" block.
-This constraints block provides additional limits of key properties of a U-Subject that might be limited by the policy during subject creation or modification.
-There are multiple defined fields within a constraints block:
+This constraints block provides additional additional information.)
+Note that both maxQueueSizeKB and maxMessageCount can be set for a given U-Subject.

-"maxQueueSizeKB"

-Used to limit the size of the data queue associated with the U-Subject.
+"maxOueueSizeKB" Used to limit the size of the data queue associated with the U-Subject.
 If not specified, or specified as "0", then the given policy does not provide a limit on the size of the transfer queue.
-(See fullQueueBehavior for additional information.)
-Note that both maxQueueSizeKB and maxMessageCount can be set for a given U-Subject.
+(See fullQueueBehavior for